MicrosoftLearning/mslearn-fabric/Instructions/Labs/00-lakehouse.md

 4. In the toolbar, select **New report**.

     ---
-    *When the dataset refreshes, we'll add steps here to create a simple report.*
+    *If the dataset refreshes, we'll add steps here to create a simple report.*

     ---